 Many of us don’t have large garden centres nearby – and even if we do, we need a car to carry all those plants home.
 Buy bigger plants, shrubs or trees and your car may not even be big enough.

 Stocking up online offers a far easier way to get your plants delivered straight to your door.
 Just make sure you check any delivery information before ordering as some plants take longer to arrive as they can only be shipped at certain times of year.
-It’s also a good idea to be in to take the plants personally when they arrive – they shouldn’t be left in their packaging for too long and it's worth checking for damages straight away.
+It’s also a good idea to be in to take the plants personally when they arrive – they shouldn’t be left in their packaging for too long and it's worth checking for damage straight away.

 Online garden centres will often also supply heavy items such as compost, large bags of birdseed and garden tools which would be heavy and cumbersome to pick up from a shop.